 Propel Your Student Towards Success through Predictive Analytics

 The consolidation of academic, demographic and social data (obtained from social media, blogs, and other such channels) along with deployment of predictive analytics can put your faltering students back on track.
-It can give the instructors, administrators important insights into where a student is heading, whether s/he needs assistance and what can maximize the chances of graduation.
+It can give the instructors, administrators important insights into where a student is heading, whether s/he needs assistance, what can maximize the chances of graduation.
 While such unrestricted access to personal student information can raise some privacy and security concerns, the onus is on the educational institutions to ensure ethical use of this data while leveraging its benefits.